Naereen/web-sphinx/teaching.en.rst

    - `Labs (CS101) <./cs101/labs/>`_: assignments and complete solutions for the practical sessions (labs),
    - `Solutions (CS101) <./cs101/solutions/>`_: solutions to various website or books about learning Python.

-  :Projects: In April 2015, we gave to our students a programing project, and my teams had two projects: one about matrices and linear algebra operations (→ `mec-cs101-matrices.rtfd.org <http://mec-cs101-matrices.readthedocs.org/en/latest/matrix.html>`_) and one about numerical integration techniques (→ `mec-cs101-integrals.rtfd.org <http://mec-cs101-integrals.readthedocs.org/en/latest/integrals.html>`_).
-I wrote the complete solutions for these two projects, in Python, and they are hosted on `ReadTheDocs <https://www.readthedocs.org>`_.
+  :Projects: In April 2015, we gave to our students a programing project, and my teams had two projects: one about matrices and linear algebra operations (→ `mec-cs101-matrices.rtfd.io <https://mec-cs101-matrices.readthedocs.io/en/latest/matrix.html>`_) and one about numerical integration techniques (→ `mec-cs101-integrals.rtfd.io <https://mec-cs101-integrals.readthedocs.io/en/latest/integrals.html>`_).
+I wrote the complete solutions for these two projects, in Python, and they are hosted on `ReadTheDocs.org <https://www.readthedocs.org>`_.

   :Examples: This `new git repository <https://bitbucket.org/lbesson/python-demos/commits/>`_ (`python-demos <https://bitbucket.org/lbesson/python-demos/>`_) now hosts about 60 examples of Python programs, involving various domains (such as image processing, scientific plotting, numerical or symbolical calculus, machine learning, linear algebra etc).
 These examples were and are here to illustrate what I covered during my lectures, in March and April 2015.